justosbr/github-browser-extension/README.md

 # How to use
-Enter any Github pull request page and it will display a new button at the bottom of the right sidebar
+Enter any Github pull request page and it will display a new button at the bottom of the right sidebar.
+Just click it and it will copy everything to your clipboard.
+You should then paste this into the PR's description.
 ![Button](images/button.jpg)